Sony A77 versus Sony A9

 |Sony A850 (⇒ lft | rgt)||Full Frame||24.4||6048||4032||no||23.8||12.2||1415||79|

-Many modern cameras are not only capable of taking still images, but can also record movies.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the A9 provides a better video resolution than the A77.
 It can shoot movie footage at 4K/30p, while the A77 is limited to 1080/60p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the A9 offers a substantially higher resolution than the one in the A77 (3686k vs 2359k dots).
-The table below summarizes some of the other core capabilities of the Sony A77 and Sony A9 in connection with corresponding information for a sample of similar cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The adjacent table lists some of the other core features of the Sony A77 and Sony A9 along with similar information for a selection of comparators.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Sony A77 (⇒ rgt)||2359||YES||3.0||921||full-flex||no||8000||12.0||12||YES|